-Can you tell us about a time that you have stood up for someone/been his or her advocate?
+Can you tell us about a time that you have advocated/supported a patient or carer in difficult circumstances?
+What was the outcome?

-FAVOURABLE INDICATORS UNFAVOURABLE INDICATORS Evidence of continuing professional development/desire to learn Lack of motivation regarding professional development Awareness of HCSW Code No awareness of the HCSW code Set career goals
+FAVOURABLE INDICATORS UNFAVOURABLE INDICATORS Evidence of continuing professional development/desire to learn Lack of motivation regarding professional development Awareness of NMC Code No awareness of the NMC code Set career goals

-Competency 4 - Excellent safe and high-quality care for those who work and use our services.
+Competency 4 - Excellent safe and high quality care for those who work and use our services.